Apply for Readmission

 Students may apply for readmission for the fall or spring semesters, as well as summer or winter terms.
 It is recommended to submit the readmission application approximately 6 months before the desired entry term (ex: apply by March for fall consideration and by October for spring consideration.)
 The deadline to submit the readmission application is before the first day of the semester/term for which the student is applying.
 (See academic calendar dates.)
 All students seeking readmission must pay an application processing fee.
 Readmission decisions are made on a case-by-case basis, taking the entire academic record into account; improvement of the cumulative GPA alone does not guarantee readmission.

 Students who were dismissed for academic deficiency must wait at least one full semester (fall or spring) before readmission consideration.
 Students may attempt to gain eligibility for readmission by taking up to 7 credits of courses each term through Professional and Continuing Studies.
 Grades earned in these courses will be included in the student's cumulative UD GPA; grades above a C will help to erase deficit points and improve the GPA, while grades below a C will add to the number of deficit points.
 Students who were dismissed for academic deficiency must earn a cumulative GPA of at least 2.0 before enrolling as a readmitted student.
 Readmission is necessary in order to earn a degree from the University.
-Any readmitted student who is dismissed a second time for unsatisfactory academic performance will not be readmitted again as a matriculated degree-seeking student, except under conditions specified by the student's assistant dean and the Division of Professional and Continuing Studies.
+Any readmitted student who is dismissed a second time for unsatisfactory academic performance will not be readmitted again as a matriculated degree-seeking student, except under conditions specified by the student's assistant dean.

 Students who were not academically dismissed also must have a cumulative UD GPA of 2.0 before enrolling as a readmitted student.
 Exceptions must be approved by the academic assistant dean of the college into which the student is pursuing readmission.
 There is no guarantee of admission into the academic program in which a student was previously enrolled.
 Restricted majors will often have additional GPA requirements for readmission consideration.
 Students accepted for readmission will be held to the degree requirements in place at the time of readmission.
 As much as possible, prior course work will be accepted toward the degree.
 Course work that has been taken more than seven calendar years earlier will be reviewed for applicability, and an individual department may require repetition of "outdated" courses.
 Course work completed at another institution does not factor into the UD GPA and official transcripts documenting such course work must be submitted to the Office of the University Registrar.
 Students cannot pursue readmission into a major/minor in a field or related field for which the student has already completed (i.e. if a student previously completed an Art History minor, one cannot pursue readmission into an Art History major).